JohnTelford/mkdocs-2/docs/siteoverview.md

 	Iterative web development teams working together help optimizing website costs and lowering the difficulties creating websites.

-	This is done by developers working on website features, fixes, or testing, and deploying [Private](deploy#preview) Internet websites with their changes, without disturbing other developers work or the website production version.
+	This is done by developers working on website features, fixes, or testing, and deploying [Preview](preview.md) Internet websites with their changes, without disturbing other developers work or the website production version.
 This enables the stakeholders to monitor progress and quickly give feedback, speeding up the development process.

 ---